microsoft/DUCK/README.md

 This is a Gulp-powered build system with the following features:

 - Sass compilation and prefixing
-- JavaScript concatenation
+- JavaScript transpilation based on Babel and concatenation
+- Go compilation
-- Built-in BrowserSync server
+- Dynamic browser reloading using BrowserSync
 - For production builds:
   - CSS compression
   - JavaScript compression
   - Image compression
-- Go compilation

 ## Installation